sagemath/trac_to_gh/Issue 7285.md

 # Issue 7285: remove hgmerge from list of installed scripts

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7285

 Original creator: was